rightbrainpapi/Real-Estate-React-Redux/README.md

 # Starter-Kit-2018

-So I built this for all the new web developers...
-My Goal is to save you time from the bullsh*t of spending hours looking for ways to speed up your learning.
-Sometimes all we want to do is just code.
-(if you are coming from my  [youtube channel CodingPhase ](https://www.youtube.com/channel/UC46wWUso9H5KPQcoL9iE3Ug) I will base all my tutorials from this starter kit)

-I broke it down in simple steps to get you going.
+So I built this using a tutorial from CodingPhase.
+My goal was to build something I was interested in so I decided to build a realestate application.
+If you are interested in learning more about React.js definitely visit [CodingPhase's YouTube Channel ](https://www.youtube.com/channel/UC46wWUso9H5KPQcoL9iE3Ug)

 **Steps**
 ---------